 F‑M Motorparts is a division of Federal-Mogul LLC, an American developer, manufacturer and supplier of powertrain components and vehicle safety products.
 Federal-Mogul has received 16 Automotive News PACE (Premier Automotive Suppliers’ Contributions to Excellence) Awards, honoring the company’s superior innovation, technological advancement and business performance.
 This prestigious award is recognized around the world as the industry benchmark for innovation among automotive suppliers.

-The nearly 700 people in the multiple plants of the F‑M Motorparts’ Braking division were using a variety of very customized databases, documentation formats and business practices in four different QAD system.
+The nearly 700 people in the multiple plants of the F‑M Motorparts’ Braking division were using a variety of very customized databases, documentation formats, and business practices in four different QAD systems.

 “We didn’t want to have to rework all our customizations so we looked to QAD for help.
 We knew we were likely not using our core QAD ERP system to its potential and with QAD guidance we discovered some unused functionality and modules that have proved very useful,” adds Gore.

 With plans already in place to begin an EE upgrade at one of their plants in the UK, the team recognized an opportunity to develop a strategy for consolidating the entire system.
 A decision was made to begin the rollout at each of the plants beginning with the first plant in the UK.
 F‑M Motorparts’ Center of Excellence (COE) and the QAD team worked together to explore and examine underutilized solutions that could expand the usability and functionality of their upgraded QAD ERP system even further.